leonseng/nginx-everything/spiffe-sidecar/README.md

 Next, register the `app` and `client-a` workloads on the SPIRE server with the following scripts:
 ```
-./scripts/register-app.sh
+$ ./scripts/register-app.sh
+Entry ID         : 3626a644-9b7e-4795-b4de-6e92d9787339
+SPIFFE ID        : spiffe://example.org/app
+Parent ID        : spiffe://example.org/spire/agent/x509pop/e33b934b6742854938895a358e62dd398d9261e9
+Revision         : 0
+X509-SVID TTL    : 10
+JWT-SVID TTL     : default
+Selector         : docker:label:com.example.name:app
+DNS name         : app.example.com

-./scripts/register-client-a.sh
+$ ./scripts/register-client-a.sh
+Entry ID         : 22e81a13-416f-42fd-8814-228010acfcca
+SPIFFE ID        : spiffe://example.org/client-a
+Parent ID        : spiffe://example.org/spire/agent/x509pop/e33b934b6742854938895a358e62dd398d9261e9
+Revision         : 0
+X509-SVID TTL    : 10
+JWT-SVID TTL     : default
+Selector         : docker:label:com.example.name:client-a
 ```

-Allow up to a minute for the SVID to be picked up by SPIFFE Helper and loaded by NGINX with the `proxy_ssl_*` and `ssl_*` directives, then send a HTTP request against `localhost:8081` which is mapped to `client-a:80`:
+Allow up to a minute for the SVID to be picked up by SPIFFE Helper and loaded by NGINX, then send a HTTP request against `localhost:8081` which is mapped to port `80` on the `client-a` sidecar:
 ```
 $ curl localhost:8081
 OK
 ```

-TCP stream is also supported on port `9001`, which maps to `client-a:9000`:
+TCP stream is also supported on port `9001`, which maps to port `9000` on the `client-a` sidecar:
 ```
 $ nc -w1 localhost 9001
 ok
 ```

+---
-## Negative test
+### Negative test

-To verify that NGINX is validating the client SPIFFE ID, register the second client `client-b` with a SPIFFE ID not in the allow list stored in the [spiffe.js](./docker/workload/app/njs/spiffe.js) NJS script:
+To verify that NGINX is validating the client SPIFFE ID, register the second client `client-b` with a SPIFFE ID not in the allow list:
 ```
-./scripts/register-client-b.sh
+$ ./scripts/register-client-b.sh
+Entry ID         : aac3577a-2897-4848-9299-9cd57dfb2674
+SPIFFE ID        : spiffe://example.org/client-b
+Parent ID        : spiffe://example.org/spire/agent/x509pop/e33b934b6742854938895a358e62dd398d9261e9
+Revision         : 0
+X509-SVID TTL    : 10
+JWT-SVID TTL     : default
+Selector         : docker:label:com.example.name:client-b
 ```

-Allow up to a minute for the SVID to be picked up by SPIFFE Helper and loaded by NGINX, then send a HTTP request against `localhost:8082` which maps to `client-b:80`:
+Allow up to a minute for the SVID to be picked up by SPIFFE Helper and loaded by NGINX, then send a HTTP request against `localhost:8082`, mapped to port `80` on the `client-b` sidecar:
 ```
 $ curl localhost:8082
 <html>